 I feel "saved" by Marietta Petkova, by her lessons; by her deeply musical, natural, intuitive, intellectually & emotionally integrated musicianship, and simply by her as she is.
 She's basically been teaching me what to listen to, how to breath in the music, how to think about music, what playing music means, all those very crucial things..

-Recently, I also enjoy a lot the interaction with many piano teachers, players, basically all kinds of piano lovers I know online from some facebook piano groups, from instagram, from youtube.
+Recently, I also enjoy a lot the interaction with many piano teachers, players, basically all kinds of piano lovers I know online from some facebook piano groups, youtube, instagram - sometimes I even see them as my "new piano club" since I miss my (ex) piano club too from time to time..But how about my students?
+How to provide a kind of a pianoclub for them since I enjoyed and learned so much from it?

 Playing piano, playing music is a multifacet activity.
 It's short term and long term at the same time.
-It's enjoyable but it can be demanding too.
-It's social and personal.
+It's enjoyable and it can be demanding too.
+It's social, it's personal.
 It's right-brain and left-brain activity simultaneously.

-We need to be very specific while studying; yet it's also very related to broader aspects in life.
+We need to be very specific while studying, while playing; yet it's also very related to broader aspects in life.
 It's 'here and now' yet it brings us to another time and many places too.
 It's physical and psychological, and by all means spiritual too.
 It's enriching life, it's enlightening us.
 Wow!

 Specifically, a piece of music can tell a story about the sea, can illustrate the sea, or can even 'be the sea itself'.